Click here to view cart

 Technique & Information Sheets

 Georgies offers custom firing services for cone 04 bisque, plus glaze firing for cone 05 and cone 6.
-The form below can be printed for your reference. ** Please NOTE ** the Portland Store now loads/unloads throughout the weeek ... we have a 7-10 day turnaround ... we will do our best to get your work back to you as soon as possible.
+The form below can be printed for your reference.
+We load/unload throughout the weeek ... we have a 7-10 "business day" turnaround ... we will do our best to get your work back to you as soon as possible.

 -- We will not fire our kilns if outside temperatures reach 100°F or higher -- this will cause delays in getting your work back to you.

 Bring your pieces in with the name of the clay body and the temperature range that you want us to fire your work.
 We load on a first come-first serve basis, so bring your work in at your convenience.
-We will call you when your work is ready to pick up. -- Please print and fill out the In-Take Form below when you bring in your firing to either store -- .You can always call us at the Portland store if you have any questions at 503-283-1353.
-The Eugene store has different schedules for firing, so call 541-338-7654 for more information.
+We will call you when your work is ready to pick up. -- Please print and fill out the In-Take Form below when you bring in your firing -- .You can always call us if you have any questions at 503-283-1353.
+Click on the images for a PDF to print

 Holiday Firing Deadlines - PDX